By | Oct 22, 2024 | Categories: Legal Advising, Career Development |

 3. Nurture relationships with business leaders, the C-suite, and board members.

-5. Avoid potential pitfalls.
+5. Avoid potential pitfalls of constructive criticism.

-• Ask for feedback
+• Ask for feedback that will help you understand areas for improvement

-6. End the review on a high note.
+6. End the review with positive impact.

 • What would you like me to focus on to support the company’s objectives?